 Property, construction and architecture skills

-• Budget management.
-When working in this sector, many jobs require an ability to either manage or estimate a budget.
-Architects often have to indicate the cost of construction whilst contractors manage the budgets they’re given and try not to spend beyond the budget limit.
+- Budget management.
+Many jobs in these sectors require an ability to either manage or estimate a budget.
+Architects often have to indicate the cost of construction, while those working for contractors manage the budgets they’re given and try not to go beyond the budget limit.

-• Attention to detail.
+- Attention to detail.
 Having good attention to detail is important for most jobs in property, construction and architecture.
-Architects must make sure their designs have enough detail that the contractors can work with and make the best building possible.
-Contractors must make sure the work they’re doing is of high quality and fits regulatory standards.
+Architects must make sure their designs have enough detail to allow the contractors to create the best building possible.
+Contractors must make sure the work they’re doing is of a high quality and fits regulatory standards.

 Property and construction qualifications

-Jobs in property and construction often require fewer qualifications than others in the sector.
-If you want to be an estate agent, you could get a degree in business studies, estate management or property management.
-However, you could equally do a diploma in any of these subjects or go into it without a degree at all.
+Jobs in property and construction often require fewer qualifications than others in these engineering sectors.
+If you want to be an estate agent, you could get a degree in Business Studies, Estate Management or Property Management.
+However, you could equally do a diploma in any of these subjects or go into these areas without a degree at all.

-Construction jobs like contractors and builders typically don’t require degrees.
-You can complete a relevant diploma, an apprenticeship or internship to enter the career path.
+Likewise, roles in the offices and sites of contractors and builders typically don’t require degrees.
+You can complete a relevant diploma, an apprenticeship or an internship to enter the career path.

 Salaries